Government officials, doctors among Ethiopian crash victims

 A WFP spokeswoman identified the victims as Virginia Chimenti and Maria Pilar Buzzetti.

-—Another three Italians worked for the Bergamo-based humanitarian agency, Africa Tremila: Carlo Spini, his wife Gabriella Viggiani and the treasurer, Matteo Ravasio.
+—Three other Italians worked for the Bergamo-based humanitarian agency, Africa Tremila: Carlo Spini, his wife, Gabriella Viggiani and the treasurer, Matteo Ravasio.

 United States: 8 victims

-Note: This story has been corrected to show that Tamarind Group chief executive Jonathan Seex is a Swedish citizen.